A rubber duck in an office environment can only mean one of three things.

 - Multiple teams and platforms have resulted in inconsistent navigation styles and terminology, creating a sense of disconnection and negatively affecting visitors’ perception of the company.

-Prospects may be considering IA as a way to solve these problems, or something entirely different:
+Prospects may be considering purchasing information architecture services to address these symptoms.
+Or something entirely different.

-- tasking engineers or product designers with content architecture decisions
+- Tasking product designers with content architecture decisions

 What does going back to basics look like for your business?